cresset-template/cresset/README.md

 [Compose](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html#summary) for details.
 JetBrains [Gateway](https://www.jetbrains.com/remote-development/gateway)
 can also be used to connect to running containers.
-JetBrains Fleet IDE, with much more advanced features, will become available in early 2022.
+JetBrains Fleet IDE, with much more advanced features, will become available sometime during 2022.
 _N.B._ PyCharm Professional and other JetBrains IDEs are available free of charge to anyone with a valid university e-mail address.